ref – https://www.grammar-monster.com/glossary/adjective_phrases.htm

 The dog – subject

-covered in mud – adjective phrase
+covered in mud – prepositional phrase

 is – linking verb